ncsa/Delta_doc/docs/source/running_jobs/index.rst

 Please see the **link** section on setting job file system dependencies for jobs.

-Jobs that do not specify a dependency on the WORK(/projects) and SCRATCH (/scratch) will be assumed to depend only on the HOME (/u) file system.
+Jobs that do not specify a dependency on the WORK (/projects) and SCRATCH (/scratch) will be assumed to depend only on the HOME (/u) file system.

 Job Management
 -----------------

-Batch jobs are submitted through a *job script* (as in the examples above) using the sbatch command.
+Batch jobs are submitted through a *job script* (as in the :ref:`examples`) using the sbatch command.
-Job scripts generally start with a series of SLURM *directives* that describe requirements of the job such as number of nodes, wall time required, etc… to the batch system/scheduler (SLURM directives can also be specified as options on the sbatch command line; command line options take precedence over those in the script).
+Job scripts generally start with a series of Slurm *directives* that describe requirements of the job such as number of nodes and wall time required to the batch system/scheduler (Slurm directives can also be specified as options on the sbatch command line; command line options take precedence over those in the script).
 The rest of the batch script consists of user commands.

 The syntax for sbatch is: **sbatch** [list of sbatch options] script_name